braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 > el.memorize('ID')  ③
 > el.memorize(ConcreteElement.ID)  ④
 > ````
 >
+> ① and ② memorize the value of a prop using the prop tag and the prop number.
+>
+> ③ and ④ do not return any output value.
+>

 If the property is of category `RESULT`, `QUERY`, or `EVANESCENT`, it calls the function check, proceed to save the result, and notifies an **event PropMemorized**.